mahmoodlab/HEST/README.md

 <img src="figures/fig1_just_the_dataset.jpg" width="450px" align="right" />

-Welcome to the official GitHub repository of the HEST-Library introduced in "HEST-1k: A Dataset for Spatial Transcriptomics and Histology Image Analysis".
+Welcome to the official GitHub repository of the HEST-Library introduced in *"HEST-1k: A Dataset for Spatial Transcriptomics and Histology Image Analysis"*.
 This project was developed by the [Mahmood Lab](https://faisal.ai/) at Harvard Medical School and Brigham and Women's Hospital.

-**Note: HEST-Library is still under review and in active development.
+**Note: HEST-Library is still under active development.
 Please report any bugs in the GitHub issues.**
 <br/>

 #### What does the HEST-Library provide?